edubart/nelua-lang/docs/pages/overview.md

 ### Dereferencing and referencing

-The operator `&` is used to get a reference a variable, and the operator `$` is used to access the reference.
+The operator `&` is used to get a reference to a variable, and the operator `$` is used to access the reference.

 ```nelua